pragdave/earmark/README.md

 Please be aware of one _caveat_ when correcting/improving `README.md`.

-The `README.md` is generated by the mix task `readme` from `README.template` and docstrings by means of `%moduledoc` or `%functiondoc` directives.

-Please identify the origin of the generated text you want to correct and then apply your changes there.

-Then issue the mix task `readme`, this is important to have a correctly updated `README.md` after the merge of your PR.
+The `README.md` is generated by `Extractly` as mentioned above and therefore contributers shall not modify it directly, but `README.md.eex` and the imported docs instead.

-Thank you all who have already helped with Earmark, your names are duely noted in [CHANGELOG.md](CHANGELOG.md).
+Thank you all who have already helped with Earmark, your names are duely noted in [RELEASE.md](RELEASE.md).

 ## Author